arribada/LoraTracker/README.md

 # Or the IP if not on the same machine as the packet forwarder.
 Uplink data URL: http://lora-gps-server:8070/smartConnect
 ```

-### Setup Lorix to connect to Chirpstack

- - Login to lorix using the WEB gui with `admin` and `lorix4u`
- - Navigate to Lora -> Forwarder -> Select `Chirpstack Gateway Bridge`
- - Edit the `Bridge configuration` and under the `mqtt` section add the IP address of the Rpi like `server="tcp://192.168.1.188:1883"`.
-For now Lorix OS doesn't support mDNS names so need to set a static address for the IP so that it doesn't change between restarts.
- - Save and click the `Start` button.
-The logs should show no errors which means it is connected to chirpstack

 #### Traccar
 - Applications/gpsSender/Integrations/http